 (c) spinning reserve; and

-(d) post trip management services.
+(d) post-trip management.

-(2) Western Power may determine that one or more of the ancillary services referred to in subregulation (1) is not required in respect of distribution exit points connected to a particular sub-network.
+(2) A corporation may determine that one or more of the ancillary services referred to in subregulation (1) is not required in respect of distribution exit points connected to a particular sub-network.

 (3) A determination under subregulation (2) must be consistent with good electricity industry practice.